engenious-inc/sift-ios/README.md

 		"rerunFailedTest": 1, // attempts for retry
 		"testsBucket": 1, // number of tests which will be send on each executor at the same time "testsExecutionTimeout": 120, // timeout

-		"nodes": [ // array of nodes (mac)
+          "setUpScriptPath": "script will execute on node before each tests bucket", // can be null "tearDownScriptPath": "script will execute on node after each tests bucket", // can be null "nodes": [ // array of nodes (mac)
 			{
 				"name": "Node-1",